TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 Now it's time to head to more controversial topics.
 The war between coders that use tabs and coders that use spaces to indent their code is [essentially a joke by now](https://www.youtube.com/watch?v=SsoOG6ZeyUI).

 What actually matters is _consistency_.
 Choose a way to indent and stick to it.
 Various JS style-guides recommend different options, and one is not really superior to the other.
-Few popular ones are linked in the Additional Resouces.
+Few popular ones are linked in the additional resources.

 #### Line length